carpentries/instructor-training/02-models.md

 layout: page
 subtitle: Mental Models
 ---
+> ## Motivating Question
+> How do people learn?
+How can we describe the difference in learning
+> between a novice and competent practitioner?
+{: .objectives}

 > ## Learning Objectives
 >
 > *   Learner can present three faulty mental models drawn from their own experience.
 > *   Learner can create a multiple choice question with plausible distractors
 >     and explain the diagnostic power of each distractor.
 {: .objectives}

+To start our journey into educational psychology, we'll be looking at a theory of learning called mental models, and a related teaching tool, the multiple-choice question.

 ## Cognitive Development and Mental Models